 Texas Comptroller Glenn Hegar announced his agency will operate a newly created Broadband Development Office.
 The BDO will award grants, low-interest loans and other financial incentives to internet service providers who expand access to broadband service in underserved areas.
 Greg Conte has been selected to serve as BDO director. […]

 Comptroller Glenn Hegar announced state sales tax revenue totaled $3.39 billion in July, 13.5% more than in July 2020.
 The majority of July sales tax revenue is based on sales made in June and remitted to the agency in July.
 Year-over-year increases for most tax revenues continue to be […]

 The House and Senate GOP Caucuses held a joint press conference on August 3 to discuss the 87th First Special Session Agenda.

-This report is intended to give you an overview and highlight of the discussions on the various topics the committee took up.
-It is not a verbatim […]
+This report is intended to give you an overview and highlight of the discussions on the various topics taken up.
+It is not a verbatim transcript of the discussions […]